Kent, DA3 8ND

 - You may be given an anti-sickness injection if necessary.

 - You will be kept 'nil by mouth' at first to enable you to recover from the anaesthetic.
-You will usually be able to drink the following morning, slowly increasing the amount, and then starting solid foods.
+You will usually be able to drink once you are properly awake, slowly increasing the amount, and then starting solid foods.

 - The drip in your arm will be supplying you with fluids until you are drinking normally.

-- The catheter will enable you to pass urine, and is usually removed after 24 - 48 hours.
+- The catheter will enable you to pass urine, and is usually removed the following morning.
 The amount of urine you pass each time will be recorded to make sure you are emptying your bladder completely.

 - Any drains in the abdomen will be removed when the amount of fluid being drawn off has settled down.